dvosburg/mlm-contributions/use-case-docs/Documentation - Expanding MLM5 Persistent Storage.md

 `umount /dev/vdb1`

+7. View the free space on your partition with parted.
+Fix any errors if prompted:
+`parted -s -a opt /dev/vdb "print free"`

-7. Grow the partition, showing the before and after sizes:
+8. Grow the partition, showing the before and after sizes:

 `parted -s -a opt /dev/vdb "print free" "resizepart 1 100%" "print free"`

-8. Mount your partition again:
+9. Mount your partition again:

 `mount -a`

-9. Grow the filesystem in your newly expanded partition to match:
+10. Grow the filesystem in your newly expanded partition to match:

 `xfs_growfs /dev/vdb1`

-10. View your free space again:
+11. View your free space again:

 `df -Th | grep volumes`

-11. Start up the MLM services:
+12. Start up the MLM services:

 `mgradm start`